 These birds have a rather long list of predators, which explains why they can be so aggressive in the wild.
 The North American turkey is not endangered, and its primary predator is human hunters.
 They are popular game birds across the United States.

 Ocellated turkeys are marked as “near threatened” due to a combination of habitat loss and hunting.
-The population has rebounded in recent years, but they are still carefully monitored.
+Their populations remain vulnerable and are carefully monitored.

 What animals eat turkeys?